raycast/extensions/extensions/sips/README.md

     - SVG conversion supported by [Potrace](https://potrace.sourceforge.net)
 - Rotate, flip, scale, resize, and pad images by applying SIPS commands
 - Apply filters and distortions such as Bokeh Blur, Noir, X-Ray, and more
+- Rotate and flip the pages of PDFs
 - Optimize images using JPEG compression, [svgo](https://github.com/svg/svgo), and other strategies

 ## Commands